Home Remedies for 5 Common Kids Summer Injuries

-The weather is nice and our children are spending more time outside.
-Which is great!
+The weather is nice, and our children are spending more time outside, which is great!
 But that usually means more injuries and ailments for them.
-Here are some tips for the correct way to deal with 5 of the most common injuries/ailments that can occur.
+Here are some home remedies to deal with 5 of the most common injuries/ailments that can occur.

-1. Burns – A minor burn is red and tender with minor swelling.
+A minor burn is red and tender with minor swelling.
 To treat this, place the burned skin under cold running water to cool the area.
 Do not put ice on it as it can slow healing.
-If a blister does form do your best to keep it in tact and do NOT pop it.
+If a blister does form, do your best to keep it intact and do NOT pop it.
 A popped blister will give bacteria a chance to enter and cause infection.
 Apply a bandage after the wound cools down.
 Do not put grease, butter or ointment on the burn as this actually keeps the heat in.
-If the burn was severe enough that the skin was burned off then you need to seek immediate medical attention
+Seek immediate medical help for severe burns.

-3. Ticks – Most tick bites are harmless and do not lead to infection.
-And if there has been no travel outside of Nebraska then Lyme disease is not possible.
-To remove a tick it is best to grab it by the head with tweezers and pull straight up.
+Most tick bites are harmless and do not lead to infection.
+And if there has been no travel outside of Nebraska, then Lyme disease is not possible.
+To remove a tick, it is best to grab it by the head with tweezers and pull straight up.
 If the head is still attached do what you can to remove the entire head either with tweezers or a needle.
-Seek medical attention if your child develops a rash or fever in the next two weeks as there are still a few tick born infections that can be acquired in this region (Rocky Mountain Spotted Fever, Ehrlichiosis).
+Seek medical attention if your child develops a rash or fever in the next two weeks as there are still a few tick-born infections that can be acquired in this region (Rocky Mountain Spotted Fever, Ehrlichiosis).

-4. Head Injury – A bump on the head is a common injury when kids are playing.
+A bump on the head is a common injury when kids are playing.
 If they have the following symptoms they need to be seen by a doctor: loss of consciousness (knocked out), vomiting, changes in speech, behavior or gait, changes in vision, confusion, and weakness of arms or legs.
-A minor headache and perhaps a bump on the head, you can just watch them at home and see how they do
+If they just experience a minor headache and perhaps a bump on the head, you can just watch them at home and see how they do

-5. Tooth knocked out – this is a common injury that is one of the few that require a dentist’s attention.
-If a tooth has been completely knocked out retrieve the tooth and put it in milk then call your dentist’s office.
+This is a common injury that is one of the few that require a dentist’s attention.
+If a tooth has been completely knocked out, retrieve the tooth and put it in milk then call your dentist’s office.
 They will have an on-call dentist that should be able to care for your child to replace the tooth.

 To sum things up, many of the common summer ailments can be handled outside of your physician’s office by using these tips above.
-However, you should always call your doctor if you have questions or concerns throughout the summer or any time at all.
+However, you should always call a family medicine doctor if you have questions or concerns throughout the summer or any time at all.
 Here’s to a safe rest of the summer!